NYPD cop admits felony charge against Eric Garner after chokehold death was ‘total mistake’

 “No,” D’Amico said.

-D’Amico and ex-officer Daniel Pantaleo, who choked Garner to death, stopped Garner on Bay St. and Victory Blvd. on the orders of Lt.
+D’Amico and ex-Officer Daniel Pantaleo, who choked Garner to death, stopped Garner on Bay Street and Victory Boulevard on the orders of Lt.
 Christopher Bannon.
-D’Amico testified that Bannon kept a black book at the 120th precinct with pictures of Garner and other locals he believed were committing quality of life offenses.
+D’Amico testified that Bannon kept a black book at the 120th Precinct with pictures of Garner and other locals he believed were committing quality-of-life offenses.

 Garner’s mother, Gwen Carr, described law enforcement’s testimony thus far as “a pack of lies.”